hike: Angels Rest at sunset

 Angels Rest is a classic location for a sunset hike.
 It’s one of the most popular hikes in the Gorge due to the short distance, closeness to Portland and the views from the top.

-Due to how many people are typically on this trail, I prefer to do this hike later in the day.
+Due to how many people are typically on this trail, I prefer to do this hike later in the day, perfect for catching sunset at the top.
 The hike out in the dark can be a bit tricky on the rocky sections so make sure to take a headlamp with backup batteries.

 distance: 4.8 miles (out and back)